 - Sexual Exploitation: Sexual exploitation occurs when a person takes non-consensual or abusive sexual advantage of another.
 Examples of sexual exploitation include voyeurism or letting someone secretly view sexual activity, non-consensual photography or video- or audio-recording of sexual activity, showing or sharing sexual images or videos without permission, knowingly transmitting a sexually transmitted infection to another person, and prostituting another person.
 Acts of sexual exploitation may also constitute sexual harassment as defined above.

 Title IX Policy Violations

 Lawrence University takes all violations of Title IX seriously and therefore encourages any member of the community who has experienced sexual misconduct to report the incident to the Title IX Coordinator.
 The Title IX Coordinator will respond to all reports and complaints of sexual misconduct.

-A report is filled out by anyone including a responsible employee (instructor, coach, residence hall director or RLA, administrator, staff supervisor, or campus safety officer) who learns of sexual misconduct.
+A report is filled out by anyone including a responsible employee (instructor, coach, residence hall director or CA, administrator, staff supervisor, or campus safety officer) who learns of sexual misconduct.
 Responsible employees are required to report all relevant details available to them including the names of both parties involved, any witnesses, the date, time, and specific location of the alleged event to the Title IX Coordinator in an effort to improve campus safety.